-ALGA has established a special interest group to provide a forum for people from across the industry with specialist knowledge and/or particular interest in the topic of asbestos in soils (ASBINS), to identify and address issues, share ideas and knowledge and provide opportunities for ALGA members to improve awareness, knowledge and understanding of this topic which is still problematic after many years of deliberation.
+ALGA has established this interest group to provide a forum for people from across the industry with specialist knowledge and/or particular interest in the topic of asbestos in soils (ASBINS), to identify and address issues, share ideas and knowledge and provide opportunities for ALGA members to improve awareness, knowledge and understanding of this topic which is still problematic after many years of deliberation.

 While recent incorporation in the ASC NEPM of guidelines developed by the West Australia Department of Health (WA DoH) has given impetus to a national approach to assessment and management of asbestos in soil, there are still difficulties in applying these guidelines to many sites, as well as some inconsistencies between regulatory and health risk approaches to management of asbestos.